twinanda/ml-cookbook/nim-samples/boltz-2/README.md

 # Boltz-2 Python Client Examples

-**The following code examples have been modified from the [NVIDIA digital biology examples](https://github.com/nvidia/digital-biology-examples/tree/main/examples/nims/boltz-2/examples) to align with the Nebius deployment framework and facilitate customer integration.
+**The following code examples have been modified (on 16 September 2025) from the [NVIDIA digital biology examples](https://github.com/nvidia/digital-biology-examples/tree/main/examples/nims/boltz-2/examples) to align with the Nebius deployment framework and facilitate customer integration.
 For the unmodified and complete examples, please refer to the original repository.**

 ## 🚀 Quick Start